-“There are over five million people on Betazoid, Sir.
+“There are a billion people on Betazoid, Sir.
 Even with the eighth, tenth, and twelfth, I’m not sure we will be able to get everyone out in time.

 Valdin went back to squinting at his data.
 “That’s why I’m moving the sixteenth to assist with the refugees as well.”

 Walburga’s eyes narrowed.
 “Refugees, Sir?
 Why do you expect the evacuation to be parement?”

 “Son, I’ve seen what’s happening on Betazed only one other time in all my years with Starfleet.”
 He cast a stone cold gaze at Walburga.
 “Someone has collapsed Betazed’s magnetic field and the solar winds are tearing the atmosphere off the planet.”

 “You think we are under attack?”
 Walburga’s eyes feigned no effort to hide his disbelief.

 “It’s only a hunch.
 We need to learn a lot more before we can be sure.”
 He looked straight at the view screen.
 “Commander Walburga, you need to get Vice Admiral Janeway off that world.
 Now.”